-I'm taken out of the corridor to an office where I get to meet a real figure of authority rather than a machine. - -You say you're Pan? - -That's right. - -We already have a Pan in heaven.
-We don't need two. - -I think you'll find the one you thought was in heaven is missing.
+I'm extracted from the corridor to an office where I get to meet a real figure of authority rather than a machine.
+I think it's Horus, though it could be Osiris.
+I'm not very good on the Egyptians. - -You say you're Pan? - -That's right. - -We already have a Pan in heaven.
+We don't need two. - -I think you'll find the one you thought was in heaven is currently missing.
 We're one and the same. - -Really?
 If you're Pan then what's your surname? - -Sinoeis.